Crisis of Conscience: Argument

 Furthermore, Franz argues that the organization's doctrinal rigidity and authoritarianism have tangible negative impacts on the lives of Jehovah’s Witnesses.
 He details instances where strict adherence to organizational doctrines, such as the refusal of blood transfusions and the isolation from family members who have been disfellowshipped, leads to significant emotional and social harm.
 Franz maintains that such doctrinal positions lack strong biblical justification and are sustained primarily through organizational enforcement mechanisms that discourage open questioning and debate.

 Throughout Crisis of Conscience, Franz also addresses the ethical implications of blind adherence to organizational authority over personal conscience.
 He draws parallels with historical examples, particularly the experiences of early Christians who confronted religious authority with personal conviction based on scriptural understanding.
 Franz argues that genuine spirituality cannot thrive under coercion or fear, but rather requires freedom of conscience and open, respectful dialogue.

 Franz’s overall argument extends beyond merely exposing perceived flaws within the Jehovah’s Witnesses' leadership structure; it advocates for a broader re-evaluation of how religious groups handle internal dissent and uphold individual spiritual integrity.
 His central premise is that an organization's true measure of spiritual health is found not in uniformity enforced through hierarchical control, but in the capacity to accommodate sincere, scripturally-grounded differences of viewpoint without resorting to punitive measures.

 Franz claimed that many Jehovah's Witnesses who choose to leave because they cannot "honestly agree with all the organization's teachings or policies" are subsequently disfellowshipped, or formally expelled, and shunned as "apostates".
 He wrote that he hoped his book might prompt Witnesses to consider the conscientious stand of defectors with a more open mind.
 He hoped that a discussion of deliberations and decisions of the Governing Body during his term would illustrate fundamental problems and serious issues within the organization: "They demonstrate the extremes to which 'loyalty to an organization' can lead, how it is that basically kind, well-intentioned persons can be led to make decisions and take actions that are both unkind and unjust, even cruel."

 The book provides an abject view of Watch Tower Society leadership and its requirements of members, gives Franz's perspective on failed expectations among the Witness community that Armageddon would take place in 1975 and his views on fundamental Witness teachings on the significance of 1914 and continued expectations of Armageddon.
 It also gives his account of the events surrounding his expulsion from the religion.

 Reception

 Former Witness James Penton, who included the book in the bibliography of his 1985 history of the Witness movement, described the book as "remarkably informative" and "thoroughly documented" and noted it was "written more in a tone of sadness than of anger".

-English sociologist Andrew Holden described the book as one of the most compelling biographical works on defection from Jehovah's Witnesses.
+English sociologist Andrew Holden described in 2002 that the book as one of the most compelling biographical works on defection from Jehovah's Witnesses.